Data-Pundits/PHM-Clustering/README.md

 - fastdtw==0.3.4

 ## Dataset
 The dataset used for clustering is to be saved in a folder after performing pre-processing.
-The path to the pre-processed dataset folder should be updated by changing the path for the `CLUSTERING_SOURCE_DATA_PATH` variable in `datasource_config.py` file.
+The path to the dataset folder created after pre-processing should be updated by changing the path in the `CLUSTERING_SOURCE_DATA_PATH` variable in `datasource_config.py` file.

+## Parquet Files
+The folder `parquet files` contain the datasets already created after pre-processing.
+Feel free to use these parquet files as your dataset created after pre-processing for applying clustering techniques.

 ## Running the clustering algorithm notebooks
 1. Update the path to the pre-processed dataset in the `datasource_config.py` file.